-BeersNGears is a business that wants more people to know about bicycle culture.
+BeersNGears is a social enterprise working to foster bicycle culture.
 We have been blogging about all things bike and beer for several years, and now we want to be more involved in our local community — the foothills of North Carolina.

 BeersNGears provides people with the tools and resources necessary to empower them to ride.
 From educating cyclists on basic bike maintenance and riding best practices, to working with local municipalities to introduce and enforce legislation, advocating for more bike infrastructure, and partnering with local businesses to promote bike-friendly features for customers and employees.

 What’s beer got to do, got to do with it?

 Beer breaks down an illusion, that to be an adult and ride bikes means that you need to wear spandex and train for some kind of race, or be in a perpetual fundraising mode to participate in cycling events.
 These kinds of misconceptions can keep people from exploring cycling as an adult.
 We’re here to help people discover that anyone can get on a bike and ride; even if it is just for dinner and drinks with friends!

 About the Founder